davidawcloudsecurity/learn-aws-certified-advanced-networking/SHORTFALL.md

 - [ ] How to get meta data 169

 ## What is?
-- [ ] Authoritative and non authoritative domain
+- [ ] Authoritative and non-authoritative domain
+- [ ] Link Aggregation and its relationship to DX/BGP